bombe-match/bombe-match.github.io/docs/Learn/EDR/ScanMemory.md

 Type: 0x20000 // MEM_PRIVATE
 ```

-## Example 2 of VirtualQuery
+## Example 2: Allocate, query, and free

-We allocated a 1024-byte virtual memory block with VirtualAlloc, queried its information using VirtualQuery, and released it with VirtualFree.
-Ensure the lpBuffer size passed to VirtualQuery is sufficient to hold the queried virtual memory information to avoid ERROR_INSUFFICIENT_BUFFER.
+Allocate a 1024-byte virtual memory block with VirtualAlloc, query it using VirtualQuery, then release it with VirtualFree.
+Ensure `lpBuffer` is large enough or you may get `ERROR_INSUFFICIENT_BUFFER`.

 ```c
 #include <windows.h>